giorgiodema/EchoChambers/README.md

 ## Our Work
+What we wanted to do is:
+ 1. Programmatically find users' communities
-What we wanted to do is to programmatically find those communities and then check whether or not they result to be polarized on a specific view for the "climate change" topic, that we have selected.
-We have performed the following steps:
+ 2. Check whether or not they result to be polarized on a specific view for the "climate change" selected topic
+ 3. Apply [__Word2Vec__](https://it.wikipedia.org/wiki/Word2vec) to detect "deviated" words, which are words that are used in different context when switching from a community to the other.
+Some of them are reported in the second-last slide

+## Steps

  - __Download dataset__ [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/5QCCUU) of tweets related to climate change topic